cvillanue/cubeBot/README.md

-# cubeBot — ROS 2 + Gazebo Classic
+# cubeBot: ROS 2 + Gazebo Classic 🤖

-A tiny **cubeBot** 🤖 built for ROS 2 (Humble / Jazzy) with a differential-drive base and a 2D LiDAR - hoping to make this work well for reinforcement-learning experiments and robotics demos.
+A tiny **cubeBot**  built for ROS 2 (Humble / Jazzy) with a differential-drive base and a 2D LiDAR - hoping to make this work well for reinforcement-learning experiments and robotics demos.
 If there's anything wonky please let me know ...it took me over a month to get this to work, im tired lol

 It includes:
 - Gazebo Classic world & spawn launch